mhantsch/maxtend/documentation/documentation.md

 The following features are only available with the external Ultimate Hacking Keyboard.

+### General
+The base layer contains a normal US keymap (mapped to Colemak by the OS keymap).
+As standard in Colemak, the CapsLock key functions as Backspace; it carries `Maxtend` as a secondary function.
+The left space bar switches to the Mouse layer when held down; it still functions as Space when tapped on its own.

+I deliberately kept the primary functions of `Maxtend` (Backspace), `Numtab` (Tab) and the left space bar (Space), and switch layers only as a secondary function (when these buttons are held down and combined with other keys).
+The usual primary function of these keys is unmodified.

+The right Space bar is kept without any secondary function because the secondary function can conflict with n-key rollover when typing fast, and I noticed that I mostly type space with my right thumb.
+If that is different for you, and you mainly type Space with your left thumb, you may want to move the secondary Mouse layer switch (*Mousetend* macro) from the left Space to the right Space.

 ### Mouse layer

 Holding left Space activates the Mouse layer.
 The UHK display will briefly show **`MSE`**, and the _`mouse`_ indicator will turn on.